IreneZ7Z7/project/README.md

 ### How to Run the Analysis

+1. Clone the repository to local.
-1. Install necessary libraries by creating the environment using the `environment.yaml` file in terminal:
+2. Install necessary libraries by creating the environment using the `environment.yaml` file in terminal:

 `conda env create -f environment.yaml`

-2. Activate the environment:
+3. Activate the environment:

 `conda activate project-env`

-3. Launch JupyterLab
+4. Launch JupyterLab
-4. Open and run the `Report.ipynb` notebook from the `reports/` folder
+5. Open and run the `Report.ipynb` notebook from the `reports/` folder.